ltelab/disdrodb/docs/source/sensor_configs.rst

     sensor_name = "OTT_Parsivel"  # Change with your sensor_name
     check_sensor_configs(sensor_name)

-Here below we details further information related to each of the configuration YAML files.
+Here below we detail further information related to each of the configuration YAML files.